 Additionally, if you press three times, Google Assistant and Siri will activate, allowing you to obtain directions, check your calendar, or make a call without having to pull your device out of your pocket.

 Dual hosts are supported by the Nokia E3101 handset.
-Regardless of the primary and secondary headphones, the left and right earphones can be used.
-You can share your music with a friend while walking apart or just wear one earbud at a time.
+The left and right earphones can be used regardless of the primary and secondary headphones.
+You can share your music with a friend while walking apart or wear one earbud at a time.

 (swipe for more images)